 When getting started with your to-do list, try and kick things off with the task you least want to do.
 Although it might be nice to start off easy, our willpower is limited.
 Therefore it shouldn’t be wasted on completing the easiest and arguably quickest tasks.
 Once we get the biggest and scariest out of the way we’re free to fly through the rest without dread.

-Finally why not think about rewarding yourself for each task or at the end of each day?
+Finally, why not think about rewarding yourself for each task or at the end of each day?
 When studying for my final year exams I would treat myself to a sweet for every section I successfully studied and created notes for.
-This pattern continued until the day of the exam, after which I treated myself with an evening in bed and video games.
+This pattern continued until the day of the exam, after which I treated myself to an evening in bed and video games.
 Having a reward to look forward to can help motivate us to the finish line.

 Five.
 Think about ergonomics.